 - Take off the heat and add 1tbsp of butter, 1tbsp of cold water and a few drops of vanilla essence and stir quickly.

 - Add the bananas to the pan and return to the hob, heating gently.
 Flip each slice after around a minute, or once the bottom has caramelised.
 Cook for a further minute.

-- Assemble your pancakes, pour the remaining caramel over and dig in!
+- Assemble your pancakes, bacon and bananas, pour the remaining caramel over and dig in!

 What’s your favourite combination of topping for your pancakes?
-Let me know in the comments below or tag me on Instagram!
+Let me know in the comments below or tag me on Instagram if you make them!